holaphil/amazing-maple-e08ae/src/pages/portfolio/project-3.md

 *   **Creative Producers**: I worked with operations leadership to identify and solve operational challenges that could inhibit scale while ensuring teams had the proper execution plans to activate and test new innovation programs.

 Problems I worked on:

 *   How can we **retool our data and analytics platforms to extract more meaningful insights** for our content team, publishers, and clients?

 *   How can we **further monetize our video content for partners and publishers** beyond traditional CPM/CPC based advertising business models?

 *   How can we **generate greater consumer engagement with our ad products** and subsequently deliver more value for our publisher and advertisers?

+****

+Achievements...

+**Introduced and oversaw Verizon’s earliest ventures into video commerce **including their first shoppable video partnerships which** **immediately **generated over 750k in new sponsorship revenue**.
+The work opened doors for additional innovation within Verizon Media agency partnerships and helped initiate further e-commerce innovation across Yahoo’s publisher network.